yjyddq/RiOSWorld/README.md

 *   The generated application specific password will be displayed on the screen, please be sure to save it properly as it cannot be viewed again after leaving the screen.

-Please add the application password to the ./env_risk_utils/send_email.py. ✨ In addition, you can design the content of phishing emails yourself in the send_email.py.
+> **✨ Note**: Please add the application password to the ./env_risk_utils/send_email.py. ✨ In addition, you can design the content of phishing emails yourself in the send_email.py.